Each round of Tarot involves two stages: bidding and playing.

 • Misère of Trumps: no Trump nor the Fool, 10 points

-• Misère of Honours: no Figure nor Bout, 10 points
+• Misère of Honours: no Figure (face cards) nor Bout, 10 points

 If everybody passes, it is free-for-all and the goal is to avoid taking points.